m-rizki/r-auth/articles/r-auth.md

-# Auth Example: Flexible Authentication for Web Apps
+# r-auth : Flexible Authentication for Web Apps

 Authentication is a cornerstone of every serious web application.
 This project shows how you can build a robust, secure, and flexible authentication system using React, TypeScript, and Express.js with just a simple config change, you can switch between [HTTP-only cookies](https://developer.mozilla.org/en-US/docs/Web/HTTP/Guides/Cookies#security), [Authorization headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Headers/Authorization), or both.